globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 ## An Agile Way-of-Working with Use Cases

-The following is a simplified example of some use cases for a product to design configuration files.
+The following is a larger but still simplified example of some use cases for a product to design configuration files.
 The idea is that a configuration is made up of many parts, each with a unique structure that the user needs to populate.
 I present the example first and then review how its structure provides the ideal requirements framework.

+  #TODO: add details on how to write and evolve use cases...

 ---